ioannidisAlex/ioannidisAlex/README.md

 - 👋 Hi, I’m @ioannidisAlex
-- 👀 I’m interested in Coding n Nature
+- 👀 I’m interested in Life * Coding, Love, Nature
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me? email me on ioalexandros@hotmail.com

 <!---